Reports: Penicillin is the homegrown invention we are most proud of

 The city is famed for being the home of a number of inventions, including the reflecting telescope, IVF, hovercrafts and iris recognition.
 Coventry, whose residents were responsible for creating the bicycle, the jet engine and holography, saw 108.9 patents published per 100,000 residents, and Derby, home to the invention of the waterworks system, was a close third with 98.6.

-Mike Price Director, MPA
+Mike Price Founder, MPA

 The UK truly is a hub of innovation and it is reassuring to see that we as a nation still haven’t lost our entrepreneurial spirit.
 With nearly 14,000 patent applications filed in 2016, we are really excited to see the next revolutionary invention to come out of our country.